graphcore/examples/applications/tensorflow/bert/README.md

 # BERT Training on IPUs using TensorFlow
 This directory provides a script and recipe to run BERT models for NLP pre-training and training on Graphcore IPUs.

+## Benchmarking

+To reproduce the published Mk2 throughput benchmarks, please follow the setup instructions in this README, and then follow the instructions in [README_Benchmarks.md](README_Benchmarks.md)

 ## Datasets
 The Wikipedia dataset contains approximately 2.5 billion wordpiece tokens.
 This is only an approximate size since the Wikipedia dump file is updated all the time.